Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters

 \section{D--branes in deformed \AdS and the near horizon geometry.}

-In this section we will address the issue of finding the gravity dual of the $\rho$--deformed gauge theory.
-To this end, it is helpful to first consider the $\beta$--deformation.
-As mentioned in the previous section, the T--duality transformation rules (\ref{Tduality}) with which the Lunin--Maldacena solution was constructed are identical in form to (\ref{SW}).
-Recall from section 2, that in order to obtain the dual background in this case one must use: \be E_{0}=g_{\mathrm{AdS}_{5}\times \Srm^5} \quad\text{and}\quad \Gamma=\nc_{\beta_{\mathbb{R}}} \ee Suppose now that we want to interpret these variables according to (\ref{SW}).
-We would obviously have to think of $g_{\mathrm{AdS}_{5}\times \Srm^5}$ as the \emph{open} string metric $\Gcal_{\mathrm{AdS}_{5}\times\Srm^{5}}$ whereas of $\Gamma$ as $\nc_{\beta_{\mathbb{R}}}$.
+In this section we proceed to determine the gravity dual of the $\rho$--deformed gauge theory up to third order in the deformation parameter.
+Let us first discuss what happens in the case of the $\beta$--deformation where the dual geometry is known.
+In the previous section we observed that the T--duality transformation rules (\ref{Tduality}) with which the Lunin--Maldacena solution was constructed, are identical in form to (\ref{SW}).
+To obtain the dual geometry for the $\beta$--deformation we saw in section 2 that we must use: \be E_{0}=g_{\mathrm{AdS}_{5}\times \Srm^5} \quad\text{and}\quad \Gamma=\nc_{\beta_{\mathbb{R}}} \ee Suppose now that we want to interpret these variables according to (\ref{SW}).
+We would think of $g_{\mathrm{AdS}_{5}\times \Srm^5}$ as the open string metric $\Gcal_{\mathrm{AdS}_{5}\times\Srm^{5}}$ whereas of $\Gamma$ as $\nc_{\beta_{\mathbb{R}}}$.
 In this sense, $(G_{s}=g_{YM}^2,\Gcal_{\mathrm{AdS}_{5}\times\Srm^{5}},\nc_{\beta_{\mathbb{R}}})$ would encode the geometry as seen at large N by the open strings attached on a D3--brane embedded in the Lunin--Maldacena (\ref{LMAdS}) background.
 In the following we denote the NS--NS fields of the solution as $(\widetilde{g}_{s},\widetilde{g},\widetilde{B})$.